mathigon/textbooks/content/sequences/content.md

 ### The Golden Ratio

-Just like the triangle and square numbers, and other sequences we've seen before, the Fibonacci numbers can be visualised using a geometric pattern:
+Just like the triangle and square numbers, and other sequences we’ve seen before, the Fibonacci numbers can be visualised using a geometric pattern:

     x-slideshow.golden-spiral